mattsimpson/mastodon-feed-wordpress-plugin/tests/README.md

    - `'your-password'` - MySQL password (use quotes!)
    - `127.0.0.1` - MySQL host
    - `latest` - WordPress version (or specific like `6.4`)

+   **Requirements:**
+   - MySQL or MariaDB must be installed and running
+   - Database credentials with permission to create databases

 ### JavaScript Tests Setup